polygamma/aurman/README.md

 - `--repo`: do things only for regular repo

+- `--domain name`: change the base url for aur requests *(https://aur.archlinux.org is the default)*

 ## Features

   - threaded sudo loop in the background so you only have to enter your password once